-What [HA514 trade name] contains
+What [HA620 trade name] contains

-The active ingredients of [HA514 trade name] are 300 mg lamivudine and 300 mg tenofovir disoproxil fumarate (equivalent to 245 mg of tenofovir disoproxil or 136 mg of tenofovir).

-The other ingredients are:

-Core tablet: Croscarmellose sodium, magnesium stearate and microcrystalline cellulose.
+- The active ingredients are 300 mg lamivudine and 300 mg tenofovir disoproxil fumarate (equivalent to 245 mg of tenofovir disoproxil or 136 mg of tenofovir) - The other ingredients of [HA620 trade name] are: Core tablet: Croscarmellose sodium, lactose monohydrate, magnesium stearate and microcrystalline cellulose, partially pregelatinized maize starch, sodium starch glycolate

-Film coat: Hypromellose, lactose monohydrate, titanium dioxide and triacetin.
+Film coat (Opadry white 13B58894): Hypromellose, macrogol/PEG, polysorbate, titanium dioxide

-What [HA514 trade name] looks like and contents of the pack
+What [HA620 trade name] looks like and contents of the pack

-[HA514 trade name] is a white to off-white coloured, capsule shaped, biconvex, film-coated tablet debossed 'CL71' on one side and having plain surface on the other side.
+[HA620 trade name] are white to off white coloured, capsule shaped, biconvex, film coated tablets, debossed with 'I' on one side and '49' on other side.
+No score line.